 In March 2020, the FASB issued ASU No. 2020-04, Reference Rate Reform (Topic 848) ("ASU 2020-04"), which provides optional expedients and exceptions to GAAP requirements for modifications of debt instruments, leases, derivatives and other transactions that reference the London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 The guidance permits entities to treat such modifications as the continuation of the original contract, without any required accounting reassessments or remeasurements.
 The amendments in ASU 2020-04 were effective upon issuance and may be elected over time through December 31, 2022, as reference rate reform activities occur.
 Upon adoption, the guidance must be applied prospectively for all eligible contract modifications.
-We continue to monitor the impact of ASU 2020-04 as reference rate reform continues to develop, however, do not expect any material impact on our consolidated financial statements as our revolving line of credit is based on variable rates available that we elect at the time of borrowing.
+We do not expect any material impact on our consolidated financial statements as our existing revolving line of credit is based on variable rates available that we elect at the time of borrowing.
 See Note 9 - Debt, to these consolidated financial statements for additional information.